enabledhq/enabledhq.github.io/_posts/2016-08-08-ndis-glitch-software-supplier.md

 Instead, our hope is to release a project and only return to it when it is enjoying good take-up and yielding returns so that our clients can invest these into additional development phases.

 We also understand that developing the app is only the start, our clients need resources left to take the next step.
-Milking them is one way to ensure that repeat business is made impossible.
+Milking them is one way to ensure that repeat business is made _impossible_.

 So to summarise: